fommil/fpmortals/manuscript/under-review.md

   }
 ~~~~~~~~

-When we write a unit test (here as `FlatSpec`), we create an instance
+When we write a unit test (here using `FlatSpec` from scalatest), we
-of `StaticHandlers` and then import all of its members.
+create an instance of `StaticHandlers` and then import all of its
+members.

 `FS` has a method `interpret`, requiring implicit handlers for its
 dependencies.
 Our implicit `drone` and `machines` both use the `Id`